MichaelAllenClark/exacttarget-soap-ruby/README.md

 ## Getting Started ##

-- Copy the creds.rb.template file to creds.php
+- Copy the creds.rb.template file to creds.rb
 - Open creds.rb and input the appropriate values for username/password and WSDL
  - Requires an ExactTarget user with 'API User' and 'Grant the user access to the web services' permissions
 - Navigate to samples directory